CPLN692-MUSA611-Open-Source-GIS/resources/README.md

 more transparent for grading purposes (this will make more sense once you're familiar with github).

+Because of the isolation we're all feeling from COVID, group projects are especially welcome.

 ### Course Schedule
+> Subject to change as necessary!
+> Doubly subject to change because of COVID!

 #### Week 1 - Getting started
-* Introductions
+* Introductions and university boilerplate
-* Using Git and Github
+* Using Git and Github (using the git CLI - we will revisit this almost every class)
-* Visual Studio Code Text Editor
+* VSCode editing
-* First steps with Javascript
+* First steps with Javascript (playing in the console)
-* Our first online map
+* Editing your first online map

 #### Week 2 - Writing code
-* Review and lab: basic javascript
+* JS Review:
     * Data types
     * Variables
-    * Arrays
-    * Loops
     * Conditions
-    * Functions
+    * Functions (a topic we will continually return to)
 * Libraries and imports

 #### Week 3 - Working with data
+* Review:
+    * Arrays
+    * Writing loops
+    * Iterators (this is an extension to our prior work with functions)
+    * Objects
+* Lab:
-* Review and lab: underscore
+    * Function anatomy and thinking functionally
+    * Underscore functions
+    * Refactoring code

 #### Week 4 - jQuery
-* Github review
 * Introduction to jQuery
+* Async behaviors

 #### Week 5 - HTML & CSS

-* Review and lab: HTML
+* HTML structure
 * jQuery selectors

 #### Week 6 - Advanced leaflet cartography